codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 when it comes to learn a new language or to dusting out on low-level system programming on UNIX.

-**Sol** will be a C project, a super-simple MQTT broker for Linux platform which will support version 3.1.1 of the protocol, skipping on older protocols for now, very similar to a lightweight mosquitto (which is already a lightweight piece of software anyway).
+**Sol** will be a C project, a super-simple MQTT broker for Linux platform which will support version 3.1.1 of the protocol, skipping on older protocols for now, very similar to a lightweight mosquitto (which is already a lightweight piece of software anyway), and with the abundance of MQTT clients out there, testing will be also easier.
 As a side note, the name decision is a 50/50 for the elegance i feel for short names and the martian day (The Martian docet).
 Or maybe it stands for Shitty Obnoxious Laxative.
 Tastes.

 Going per steps, I usually init my C projects in order to have all sources